Razat94/learn/PowerBI/README-PowerBI.md

 			Table View -> Home -> Queries -> Refresh

 	Note:
-	Paid version does a Scheduled refresh Up to 8 times/day You can use Live Connection for example with SQL Server that automatically updates the data in Power BI.
+	Paid version does a Scheduled refresh up to 8 times/day You can use Live Connection for example with SQL Server that automatically updates the data in Power BI.
 		Every time you interact with a visual (filter, slice, drill down), Power BI queries the SQL Server in real time

-	Q:	What if I move/delete the data set?
+	Q:	What if I move/delete the data file?
 	A: 	You’ll still have the report and your visuals.

-		Simple Summary:
+		Summary:
+		Importing data into Power BI stores a snapshot of the data in the .pbix file.
+		This means that even if the original .txt file is deleted later, the report and all its visuals will still work because the data is already embedded.

 		Think of it like embedding a file in Word or attaching a PDF to an Outlook email.
 		It doesn't matter if the original file is deleted since a copy is already stored within the document or email.

-		Importing data into Power BI captures a snapshot of the data at that time and stores it within the .pbix file.
-		This means that even if the original .txt file is deleted later, the report and all its visuals will still work because the data is already embedded.

 		NOTE: 	We can't refresh or update the data without restoring the .txt file (or pointing to a new one).

-	NOTE:
 	Excercise: Entering/changing data is rough.
 We'll need to use PowerQuery

-		1. In Power BI Desktop, go to Home → Enter Data.
+		1. In Power BI Desktop, go to Home (Tab) -> Data (Group) -> Enter Data.
 		Create a small table with the new row(s) you want
 		NOTE: Make sure to update the header row correctly; otherwise, it won’t work as expected.
 			Example: